 PIM, established in 1986 by Ordinance under the Universities Act 1978, is one of the six postgraduate institutes in the university system of Sri Lanka.
 Though it is relatively young, it has the largest student population among the Institutes, and it is the only self-financing higher learning institution in the university system of the country.

-The University of Sri Jayewardenepura, to which PIM is affiliated, is 41 years old.
+The University of Sri Jayewardenepura, to which PIM is affiliated, was established in 1978.
 In fact, it is much older if one counts the long years of its history as a seat of learning.
 The history of this Institute dates back more than a century to 1873, when the Ven.
 Hikkaduwe Sri Sumangala NayakaThero laid the foundation of this distinguished centre of learning as a pirivena (Institute of Buddhist and Oriental Studies) named Vidyodaya (meaning "awakening of knowledge").

 In 1958, it was reconstituted as the Vidyodaya University of Ceylon by an Act of Parliament.
 Under the Universities Act of 1978, it was re-named "University of Sri Jayewardenepura" in the new administrative capital of Sri Lanka.
 Today, its full-time student population is over 4,500 enrolled in the faculties of Arts, Management Studies and Commerce, Applied Sciences, Medical Sciences, and Graduate Studies.